A history of references.

 1930s: “Stagecoach”

 — Hang with me.
-I know we’re getting outside the box, but there’s a few qualities prevalent in most westerns that are also baked into Bound.
+I know we’re getting outside the box here, but there’s a few qualities prevalent in most westerns that are also baked into Bound.
 First, there’s that sense of adventure inherent in westerns, especially the golden age ones.
 There’s also outlaws and posses and always a bit of edge from the fledgling, volatile times.
 In Bound, no one’s on the run, per say, but they were happy to get out of their town, and when the setting in Bound becomes tense, that edge or recklessness in most westerns may be layered in.
-But just like in Stagecoach, that edge or tension might be played more tongue-in-cheek. … Oh yeah, there’s also the obvious in Stagecoach, of individuals travelin’ - stuck in a box - together.
+But just like in Stagecoach, it may be played more tongue-in-cheek. … There’s also the obvious in Stagecoach, of individuals movin’ forward - stuck in a box - together.

 1940s: “The Third Man”

-— Here we find the ol’ fish-out-of-water.
-An American goes to Vienna to visit a childhood friend and encounters a great conspiracy.
-In So Far Bound, I suppose, there’s eight different fishes out of their waters.
+— Here we find the ol’ fish-out-of-water set up.
+An American goes to Vienna to visit a childhood friend and encounters a big conspiracy.
+In Bound, I suppose there’s eight, different fishes-out-of-their-waters.
 They won’t encounter conspiracies, per say, but they may find themselves in states of disorientation as the place they land in and the people they come up against are, at times, a little off.
-In Third Man, that slight sense of mania plays throughout, with off-kilter [camera] frames and characters who all carry an undercurrent.
+In Third Man, that slight sense of mania plays throughout, with off-kilter frames and characters who all carry an undercurrent.
 But all that mood and weightier subject matter within the movie is kept upbeat by the heavy use of the zither, a banjo-like instrument, that lightens the experience.

 1950s: “Some Like It Hot”

 — Fun fact, the first (non-kids) movie I can remember sitting through is Some Like It Hot.
-When I was a kid in the ‘90s, we had one television (and thankfully no devices) and when it was my mom’s turn to watch TV, she almost always went to the Turner Classic Movies channel.
-We mostly stay who we were as kids or teenagers, as far as the things we like, so my affinity for Hot grew and now, here I am, wanting to make a project that is also, first and foremost, just a damn, good time.
-The movie, directed by Billy Wilder, about two guys who witness a killing and go on the lam, is the epitome of a fun time.
-Wilder made a lot of classics, but Hot will always be the favorite because above all, you’re just havin’ a blast.
+When I was a kid in the ‘90s, we had one television (and thankfully no devices) and when it was my mom’s turn to watch TV, she almost always went to Turner Classic Movies.
+Ever since, my affinity for Hot and its writer and director, Billy Wilder, grew.
+He made a lot of classics, but Hot, about two guys who witness a killing and go on the lam, will always be the favorite because above all, you’re just havin’ a blast.
+It’s the epitome of a fun time but still holds room for moments of sincerity.
+For Bound, even with its sometimes weightier subjects, I still just want to have a damn, good time first.

 1950s: “Summertime”

 — Finally some color, huh?
 Summertime follows a spinster who takes a solo trip to Venice.
 It’s directed by David Lean, who also directed Lawrence of Arabia, one of my ten, favorite movies.
-I would love to try to bullshit that movie into a reference for Bound, but I can’t.
-Summertime, though, is interesting because it’s the last movie Lean makes before directing the epics he’s most known for (River Kwai, Arabia, Zhivago).
-Though Summertime is a smaller, intimate story, you can see Lean starting to play with a grander style of filmmaking which makes the movie feel larger.
-There’s a sort of majesty and grace, cloaked into the otherwise simple story.
-Also, Katharine Hepburn always brings both.
+I would love to try to bullshit that movie into a reference for So Far Bound, but I can’t.
+Summertime, though, is interesting because it’s the last movie Lean makes before directing the epics he’s most known for (Bridge on the River Kwai, Arabia, Doctor Zhivago).
+Even though Summertime is a smaller, intimate story, you can see Lean starting to play with a grander style of filmmaking which makes the movie feel larger.
+There’s a sort of majesty and grace throughout, uplifting the otherwise simple story.

 1960s: “Fun in Acapulco”

 — In the ‘50s and ‘60s, Elvis starred in a dozen movies where he went off to someplace, sang songs and got the girl.
-The movies - God bless ‘em - ain’t good, but seeing Hawaii or Acapulco in technicolor and in mid-century styling isn’t a bad way to spend some time.
+The movies - God bless ‘em - ain’t good, but hanging out in Hawaii or Acapulco in technicolor isn’t a bad way to spend some time.
 What separates movies like Fun in Acapulco from other cool, “destination” movies is that their kind of kitsch but in the best ways.
-On the one hand, the vibe and the settings in Acapulco are “chic,” but on the other hand they’re like being in a Margaritaville.
-Who cares what it is, though?
-‘Cause either way, you like being up in there.
-In Bound, we’ll hope to also have some style in place and in person, mixed with some homey sentimentality.
+On the one hand, the vibe and the settings in Acapulco are “chic,” but on the other hand they’re like being in a Margaritaville. — Either way, you like being up in there.
+In Bound, we’ll also work to have some style in place and in person, mixed with some homey sentimentality.

 1970s: “MASH”

 — Finally a TV series, huh?
-That is what we’re trying to do after all.
+That is what we’re trying to do here after all.
 MASH was about a group of American doctors, nurses and crew operating a mobile hospital in Korea during the war.
 It, too, was about people from one part of the world, living in another, much different part and featured the hi-jinks and tensions that ensue.
 It was a “sitcom,” but it could also, often, be the opposite of one.
-The weight of war in the background would lead the show to more serious or sincere plot lines, but even through its moments of meditation - and rebellion - the show always carried a fundamental sense of levity and endearment. … At the start and in the end, it was something for the times and something against them.
+The weight of war in the background would lead the show to more serious or sincere plot lines, but even through its moments of meditation - and rebellion - the show always held a firm sense of levity and endearment. … It was something for the times and something against them.

-So there’s Bound, in there somewhere — a fun, colorful time first, that can slide into drama or quiet, or mania or love when the times come.
-Please check out some of the projects above if you haven’t!
+So there’s Bound, up there somewhere — a fun, colorful time first, that can slide into moments of drama or mania and even a bit of grandeur when the times come.
+Check out some of the listed projects above if you haven’t!